pymupdf/PyMuPDF-Layout/pymupdflayout_markdowns/page_2.md

 **==> picture [355 x 284] intentionally omitted <==**

-FIG. 1: (Color online): (a) shows the optical absorption spectra and (b) the Raman spectra at 514.5 nm of L, M and S samples . (c) displays the transfer characteristic, I D vs V G for V DS =-14V of FET devices made of sample M and S.
+FIG. 1: (Color online): (a) shows the optical absorption spectra and (b) the Raman spectra at 514.5 nm of L, M and S samples . (c) displays the transfer characteristic, ID vs VG for VDS=-14V of FET devices made of sample M and S.

 SWNTs realize high-performances FET devices compare to networks/thin films of SWNTs and solution processable polymers/organic materials.[1,6,16]